LGBTQ rights in Minnesota: City ordinances

 In November 2019, Minneapolis became the first city in Minnesota to ban conversion therapy on minors.
 The ordinance was passed unanimously by the Minneapolis City Council.
 On January 15, 2020, the city of Duluth became the second city in Minnesota to ban the practice of conversion therapy.
 In June 2020, both St. Paul and Red Wing followed suit, followed by Winona in August 2020, Rochester in September 2020, and Robbinsdale in February 2021.
 From January 3, 2022, in Bloomington.
 Since October 2022, Richfield also passed and implemented a local ordinance to ban conversion therapy.

 State Council For LGBTQ Minnesotans

 Since August 2023, the Minnesota Legislature implemented and set up the 16-member "State Council For LGBTQ Minnesotans".

 Gay panic defense

 In May 2024, the Minnesota Senate just barely passed a bill to abolish the archaic “gay and trans panic defense”, by an extremely close vote of 34-33.
 The bill previously passed by a voice vote within the Minnesota House of Representatives months earlier.
 The Governor of Minnesota Tim Walz signed the extensive “omnibus justice reforms bill” into law on the 29th May, 2024 - that included an additional provision added abolishing the “gay and trans panic defense”.
-The law goes into effect from August 1.
+The law went into effect on August 1, 2024.

 Book protection

-In May 2024, the Governor signed a bill into law protecting books within Minnesota libraries.
+In May 2024, Governor Tim Walz signed a bill into law protecting books within Minnesota libraries.